Link building is a double-edged sword.

 Accordingly, it’s good to keep a close eye on the number of backlinks in your profile.

-This will help you ensure that you’re executing on your goals, like if you have a target of publishing 10 new links a month, but will also help you notice and evaluate links that come to you naturally.
+This will help you ensure that you’re executing on your goals, like if you have a target of publishing 10 new links a month from different referring domains, but will also help you notice and evaluate links that come to you naturally.

 Perhaps even more importantly, finding a deviation in your link numbers can clue you into a problem with your strategy, such as a publisher removing your links from publication.